Yours, Mine and Ours (1968), starring Lucille Ball, Henry Fonda, Van Johnson, Tom Bosley

 After the marriage comes the difficult part, the actually merging of the two families together.
 This is set against the background of the turbulent 1960’s in the United States of America.
-With one of the daughters being pressured by “the most frustrated sex maniac in the history of the world”.
+“The most frustrated sex maniac in the history of the world” pressures one of their daughters.
 Don’t worry, this is a family movie.
 As well as the specter of the Vietnam war, and the impending drafting of one of the older sons.

 Wonderful performances by both Henry Fonda and Lucille Ball, as well as great supporting performances by Van Johnson and Tom Bosley.
 It’s one of those rare movies that is funny, touching, insightful, and watched over and over again.
 It’s a wonderful movie, and I recommend it highly.